Cook smarter

 Maximum time 24 hours for most cuts (48 for turkey)

-How brining works
+How does brining work?

 Two things happen when you submerge meat in brine: